 1. The opening and closing of court and all court recesses.

-The clerk/bailiff enters the room and calls out: "All rise for the Honorable Judges , and .
-The Circuit Court of Clearwater County is now in session.
-The Honorable Judge, , presiding."
+The clerk/bailiff enters the room and calls out: "All rise for the Honorable Judges, and The Circuit Court of Clearwater County is now in session.
+The Honorable Judge,, presiding."
 All participants should remain standing until the judges are seated.
-The judge asks the bailiff to call the day's calendar, at which point the bailiff says, "Your Honor, today's case is Alex Cooper vs. Taylor Hamilton et al." The judge then asks if the attorneys for each side are ready.
+The judge asks the bailiff to call the day's calendar, at which point the bailiff says, "Your Honor, today's case is The State of Wisconsin vs. Jamie Covington ."
+The judge then asks if the attorneys for each side are ready.
 [See Trial Procedures.]

-- 2. The swearing in of all witnesses.
+2. The swearing in of all witnesses.
 (For mock trial purposes the oath has been modified.)
-"Do you solemnly swear to tell the truth, the whole truth, and nothing but the truth?" - 3.
+"Do you solemnly swear to tell the truth, the whole truth, and nothing but the truth?"

 The marking of all exhibits entered into court.
 (Please see the presiding judge prior to the trial for instructions on this procedure.)